JKHYuen/DX11Engine/README.md

 	- Cube map mip levels (for PBR smoothness interpolation): 9
 	- Precomputed BRDF map: 512x512
 - Cursor not constrained to window
-- Cursor does not loop when adjusting values in IMGUI
+- (QOL) Cursor does not loop when adjusting values in IMGUI
+- No asset compression